We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 ICAO and non-ICAO licences

-Licences can be categorised by whether or note they comply with international rules from ICAO, the International Civil Aviation Organisation.
-Licences which do comply are known as ICAO licences and those which do not are known as non-ICAO licences.
+Licences can be categorised whether or not they comply with international rules from the International Civil Aviation Organisation (ICAO).
+Licences that do comply are known as ICAO licences and those that do not are known as non-ICAO licences.
 Non-ICAO licences are not fully recognised internationally, and therefore are only valid for use within certain states or Europe; for example, the LAPL is only valid in Europe.

 Source of EASA licence requirements